Team4819/Yeti/README.rst

 Yeti
 ====

-Similar to the command framework, Yeti is tailored to the special abilities of python, and designed for robotpy 2015
+Yeti is a Python runtime framework, designed for use on FIRST Robotics Competition Robots.
+It allows you to easily build modularized robot programs, with mechanisms to allow for rapid development and in-game failure recovery.